enchant97/home-terminal-system/docs/Roadmap.md

 |   ?  | Further Thought Is Required |

 ## The Roadmap
+- [ ] Convert into a docker 'apps'
+- [ ] Move Homework 'app' into Reminders
-- [ ] use openweather for the weather
+- [?]
+Use openweather for the weather widget
-- [ ] UTC time on server, timezone configured by a admin
+- [?]
+UTC time on server, timezone configured by a admin
-- [ ] allow user to customise the way notifications are show
-    - small icon with number
-    - large banner across the whole screen
-- ?
-Full AJAX (make all requests use fetch)